apache/wookie/widgets/templates/readme.txt

     // message send code here
 }

+** Tiled Templates
+The Base Template provides functionality that allows it to provide a separate view that is used when the viewport is below a certain size.
+This view can provide reduced information and is designed for use in views that have multiple widgets on display at the same time.

+By default the maximum height and widget for a tiled viewport is 310 pixels.
+That is, if the viewport is 311 or more pixels in both width and height it will display the content defined in the #home div of the page definition.
+If the viewport is 310 or less pixels in either height or width then the content in the #tile div will be displayed.

+To customise the tile content your widget should provide a content_tile.html file.

+To customise the maximum viewport size for the tile view set the properties "widget.tile.max.height" and "widget.tile.max.width" (both default to 310).
 ** Common Files
 When building a family of related widgets you are likely to provide a set of common files that will be reused by multiple widgets.
 These can